Post-Discectomy Rehabilitation | Shift Spinal Health

 Generic exercise sheets don't account for your specific surgery, disc level, residual symptoms, or functional baseline.
 Good rehabilitation is prescribed and adjusted by a clinician who knows your case — not followed from a pamphlet.

-Progressive overload — not maintenance
+Progressive — not static

 Addresses the full picture